top of page

 • Anyone curious about the intersection of culture, art, and mental health

-Participants do not need prior experience with mandalas or healing circles, only an openness to learning and reflection.
+Participants do not need prior experience with mandalas or healing circles; they only need an openness to learning and reflection.

 How to Get Started